 You are receiving this Proxy Statement in connection with the solicitation by the Board of Directors of bioAffinity Technologies, Inc. (the "Company") of proxies to be voted at the Company's Annual Meeting of Stockholders to be held on Tuesday, June 6, 2022, (the "Annual Meeting") and at any postponements or adjournments of the Annual Meeting.
-The Company either (1) mailed you a Notice of Internet Availability of Proxy Materials (a "Notice of Internet Availability") notifying each stockholder entitled to vote at the Annual Meeting how to vote and how to electronically access a copy of this Proxy Statement and the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2021, (the "Annual Report"; together with the Proxy Statement, the "Proxy Materials"), or (2) mailed you a paper copy of the Proxy Materials and a proxy card in paper format.
-If you have not received, but would like to receive, a paper copy of the Proxy Materials and a proxy card in paper format, you should follow the instructions for requesting such materials contained in the Notice of Internet Availability.
+If you are a stockholder of record with shares of Common Stock registered directly in your name with our transfer agent, VStock Transfer, LLC ("VStock"), then the Company mailed you a copy of this Proxy Statement, the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2022, (the "Annual Report"; together with the Proxy Statement, the "Proxy Materials"), and a proxy card in paper format.
+If you are a beneficial owner of shares of the Company's Common Stock held in "street name" through a broker, bank, or other nominee, then the Proxy Materials were forwarded to you by such organization, which is considered the stockholder of record with respect to your shares.